hank-hail/Scalor/README.md

 ## Operators

-These create and return a new `Scalor`.
+These operators are available on `Scalor`.

 - `a + b`
 - `a - b`